silnrsi/libreoffice-linguistic-tools/LinguisticTools/tests/README_testing.txt

 I use two different methods for running tests.
 The first is easier to run and easier to see errors, good for running tests slowly, one at a time.
-Start LibreOffice listening on a socket with start_soffice_listening.bat, then use run_test.bat to run the tests.
+Start LibreOffice listening on a socket, then run a module from outside of LO.
-Or, enter command line commands that do these things.
+VS Code can be configured to do these things and run a debugger.
+    Use the .vs_code/json files in the dev_extra branch.
+    Start LO listening via Terminal > Run Task.
+    For Intellisense, in File > Preferences > Settings, search for 'Extra Paths' and add full paths of pythonpath, tests/pythonpath, and pylint-fakes.
+Or, run start_soffice_listening.bat and then drag a module onto run_test.bat.

 The second is to run from the user directory, like the third method described in build/README_build.py.